lottie/lottie-spec/docs/specs/properties.md

 Keyframe arrays MUST be stored in order of ascending `t` frame number.

-Two consecutive keyframes MAY have the same `t` value but a property MUST NOT have more that two keyframes with the same `t`.
+Two consecutive keyframes MAY have the same `t` value but a property MUST NOT have more than two keyframes with the same `t`.
 If two keyframes share the `t` value, the implementation MUST render one of the two values at the given frame.

 All keyframes MUST have an `i` and `o` value, unless-